 If you donโt mind getting a little more hands-on, consider removing the door handle.
 Itโs a more drastic step, but if the door canโt be opened without a handle, youโve got a pretty solid solution on your hands.

 This works best for interior doors where you can unscrew or pop off the handle easily.
 Just make sure you can reinstall it later if needed.
+Also, you don’t want to call a police so you can get back inside your own house.

 This method is especially useful if youโre staying in a place where modifying the door isnโt an issue, but it might not be the best option for renters or temporary stays.